Land Conservation Provides Public Benefit

 Our air and water are limited resources.
 The forest canopy and vegetation serve as critical filters for our air.
 Wetlands that border our rivers, lakes and streams recharge our freshwater aquifers and filter pollution before it reaches our marine environment.
 Conservation lands contribute to our island economy by enhancing tourist-based industry and property values while minimizing stresses on community services and infrastructure (public utilities, roads, schools, EMT’s, etc.).
 Most importantly, private land conservation groups like the San Juan Preservation Trust draw upon the power of the private sector to protect community resources, including clean water, food security, wildlife habit, and places for our recreation and reflection.

 Recognizing these many public benefits, Congress has created significant federal tax benefits to encourage private conservation.
 This remains one of the few issues that politicians working within our divided political climate seem to universally agree upon.
-In 2012 there is even legislation pending in Congress that includes over 300 bi-partisan co-sponsors to permanently enhance the current tax benefits for donating conservation easements on private land.

 The public receives a benefit when you donate land or a conservation easement to the San Juan Preservation Trust, and a private landowner gives away significant value when she or he donates a conservation land or easement.
 The Internal Revenue Service’s tax code acknowledges (and encourages) these many gifts to the public good by providing tax benefits for private land conservation.